mazfil/lab-allocator/docs/meetings/team-meetings/team-meeting-2.md

     - Updating the client log
     - Making a change to the front end to add the ability to change lab room
     - Tutor/shadow team communication
+    - Look into both MySQL and MongoDB to see if it is feasible for front end
   - Edward
     - Reflection log
     - Checklist for what to fill out when working